 If you get a .dmg file, drag it to your Desktop and double-click it.
 You will see an icon for Python 2.7.2.
 If it doesn't open automatically, double-click on Python 2.7.2.
 You should see something like this:

 Double click on the Python.mpkg icon to start the Python installer:

 Click through this entire installer.
 At some point it will probably ask you for your password to install; enter your password and continue.

-Note for Mac OS 10.7 (Lion) and 10.8 (Mountain Lion) users: When you try to open Python.mkpg, you might see a message reading "Python.mpkg can't be opened because it is from an unidentified developer.
+Note for Mac OS 10.7 and higher users: When you try to open Python.mkpg, you might see a message reading "Python.mpkg can't be opened because it is from an unidentified developer.
 Your security preferences allow installation of only apps from the Mac App Store and identified developers."
 If you see this message, you have two choices for working around it.
 First, either control-click the file or right-click it, and then select Open.
 You'll see a message reading "Python.mpkg is from an unidentified developer.
 Are you sure you want to open it?"
 Click Open.
 Your second choice is to change your security settings.
 To do so, go to System Preferences and select Security and Privacy under the Personal section.
 Unlock the lock in the bottom left corner by clicking on it and entering your password.
 Then, under Allow applications downloaded from:, click the Anywhere radio button.

 You will soon get to a "success" screen like this:

 If you do not get to the "success" screen, first double-check that you downloaded the right installer for your operating system: the 10.3 installer won't work, for example, with 10.7.
 If things still aren't working, ask someone on the course staff for help.

 If everything is OK so far, drag the .dmg file to the Trash.